Helen Mason (endocrinologist)

 Helen Mason is a British endocrinologist who specialises in reproductive endocrinology and is deputy head of Biomedical Sciences at St. Georges (University of London).
-She graduated from Aston University and Imperial College London, and is now a director of PCOS UK, which provides support for health-care professionals dealing with polycystic ovary syndrome.
+She graduated from Aston University and Imperial College London, and is now a director of PCOS UK, which provides support for health-care professionals dealing with polyendocrine metabolic ovarian syndrome, formerly polycystic ovary syndrome.
 She is a fellow of the Royal Society of Biology.

 Mason also specialized in reproductive functions of patients with eating disorder and has published several papers and contributed to a number of books on the subject.